-Born in the central west Queensland town of Longreach, Boyd was educated at The Southport School where he starred as an athlete.
-Boyd played two years in the 1st XV (1952-53) as well as a season in the 1st XI.
-He twice represented the Combined GPS 1st XV (1952-53).
+Born in the central west Queensland town of Longreach, Boyd was educated at The Southport School where he started as an athlete.
+Boyd played five years in both the 1st XV and the 1st XI (1950-1954).
+He twice represented Combined GPS in both sports (1952-53).

 Alister Boyd played one Test for Australia and will forever be Wallaby #439.

 Boyd won his first Test cap on the left wing in the 1st Test, 15-14 victory over the Maori at the Exhibition Ground.